Down The Ogoki – From Above Ogoki Falls To Whiteclay Lake’s NE Arm

 In the image above, the packs have been retrieved from their overnight storage spot at the bottom left (about 50 meters from our tent).
 The tent is packed away, and our coffee mugs sit on the overturned canoe.
 As he returned to his cup of coffee, Max noticed this faded bear footprint in the sand.
 It is the closest we came to a bear sighting on the trip; we also did not see any moose in our 14 days in the Park.

 We did find the water to be pretty low and occasionally had to backtrack in our search for enough water to float the canoe down the narrow section of the river to Whiteclay.
 A half-hour into the day, we came to a tin shack with a smaller side building.
-It sits on river right about 1 kilometer above our one portage of the day, the carry around Ogoki Falls.
+It sits on river right about 1 kilometre above our one portage of the day, the carry around Ogoki Falls.

 Post-trip googling revealed that it is a federal government-run hydrometric station, the only one in the Wabakimi area.
 See here for more info.